Unsustainable Packaging: A Wasteful Epidemic

 Examples abound everywhere – a single banana or avocado shrink-wrapped on a plastic tray, resealable zipper bags cluttering the crisp aisle, rigid plastic clamshell containers encasing produce.
 Its packaging redundancy runs amok, bankrupting the environment to satisfy consumer whims for ultimate convenience, portability and perceived freshness.

-• Coffee cups and utensils: Billions are tossed annually, designed for mere minutes of use.
+- Coffee cups and utensils: Billions are discarded annually, designed for use of mere minutes.

 A Symbolic Low Point: The Plastic Strawberry Case

-One egregious example encapsulated the excessive culture of needless packaging and disposability: Plastic strawberries from a national wholesaler arrived on grocery shelves fully dressed in layers of plastic wrap for each fruit.
+One egregious example encapsulated the excessive culture of needless packaging and disposability: plastic strawberries from a national wholesaler arrived on grocery shelves fully wrapped in layers of plastic for each fruit.

 It's not just strawberries; virtually any produce item encounters irrational layers of plastic screening, trays, wraps and stickers along the supply chain.
 We've prioritised the illusion of pristine perfection over environmental pragmatism.